MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/security-baseline-improvement.md

 8. Inconsistent deployment processes might result in security gaps, which could lead to data leaks or interruptions.
 9. Configuration drift or missed patches might result in unintended security gaps, which could lead to data leaks or interruptions.

-**Data Loss:** There is also an inherent risk of data loss in the new platform.
+**Data loss:** There is also an inherent risk of data loss in the new platform.
 The security and governance strategy should also consider scenarios where a data loss can happen in the following scenarios:

-1. Mission-critical Resource can be lost/deleted.
+1. A mission-critical resource can be lost or deleted.
-2. Mission-critical Resource is present, but the data is lost due to accidental deletion.
+2. A mission-critical resource is present, but the data is lost due to accidental deletion.
-3. Mission-critical Resource is present, but the data is lost due to malicious admin.
+3. A mission-critical resource is present, but the data is lost due to malicious admin.

 ## Incremental improvement of the policy statements